andyherzberg/pytorch-transfer-learning-classifier/README.md

-# Transfer Learning Classifier: Bee, Wasp or Humble bee? 🐝
+# Transfer Learning Classifier: To Bee or not to bee? 🐝

 This notebook is a complete Deep Learning transfer learning project that can be run on Google colab.
-The model is trained with about 60 images per class.
+The model can differentiate between bees, wasps and humble bees.
+It is trained with about 60 images per class.
 See some random samples below.

 ![train_dataset_batch1](https://github.com/andyherzberg/pytorch-transfer-learning-classifier/blob/master/Download.png)
 ![train_dataset_batch2](https://github.com/andyherzberg/pytorch-transfer-learning-classifier/blob/master/Download%20(1).png)